Iran University of Medical Sciences • Journals

 Generative AI & digital tools

-Sets guardrails for responsible use of AI and other tools by authors, reviewers and editors, including disclosure requirements and prohibitions on fabricating content or breaching confidentiality.
+Sets guardrails for responsible AI use by authors, reviewers and editors, including disclosure and confidentiality requirements.

 AI & authorship